Eco Schools is an environmental award scheme for schools, which aims to promote environmental awareness and positive environmental action.

-The eco schools process aims to involve the whole school (pupils, teachers, non-teaching staff and governors) together with members of the local community (parents, council, the media and local businesses).
+The Eco Schools process aims to involve the whole school (pupils, teachers, non-teaching staff and governors) together with members of the local community (parents, ourselves, the media and local businesses).

 It encourages teamwork and helps to create a shared understanding of what it takes to run a school in a way that respects and enhances the environment.

 There have been schools in Derbyshire working towards the Eco Schools award since 1997.
 Over 350 schools in Derbyshire are registered with Eco Schools, with a number of schools achieving the Bronze, Silver and Green Flag Awards.